 Not only do we look at the fed rate, but we also look at what the Fed indicates about its rates moving forward.
 Even if the Fed doesn’t raise or lower rates, they often signal how they may adjust rates in the future.

 We look at other banks offering high rates to see how we compare and to understand what’s going on in the industry more broadly.
 We’re here to compete.

 MR: Like many savings accounts, the rate for our Online Savings Account is variable and can go up or down.
 That means we’re constantly reviewing our approach and evolving how we set rates for our customers.

 Whenever we change our rate, just know it’s been a carefully thought-out decision.

 Ultimately, no matter how we adjust our rate, we’re confident that it will still be highly competitive.

-That’s why I encourage customers to look at the full value they’re getting with a savings account and the philosophy behind it.
+MR: I'd encourage customers to look at the full value they’re getting with a savings account and the philosophy behind it.

 The biggest advantage we bring to customers is the fact that we are part of Goldman Sachs.
 We’re talking about a financial institution that has been helping clients for 150 years.
 Very few companies, let alone banks, can say the same.

 We offer competitive rates.
 We offer long-term value.
 Period.